 BOOKS BY LEONARD

-Leonard Slatkin’s latest book, Eight Symphonic Masterworks of the Twentieth Century: A Study Guide for Conductors, is now available for pre-sale and will be released on March 5, 2024.
-Order your copy today from Rowman & Littlefield.
+Leonard Slatkin’s latest books, Eight Symphonic Masterworks of the Nineteenth Century: A Study Guide for Conductors and Eight Symphonic Masterworks of the Twentieth Century: A Study Guide for Conductors, are now available.
+Order your copies today from Rowman & Littlefield.

 The essays in Eight Symphonic Masterworks of the Twentieth Century: A Study Guide for Conductors provide an almost bar-by-bar analysis of the scores, detailing the decisions the conductor must make prior to stepping onto the podium, during rehearsals, and in performance to bring these works to life.